Introduction to the Kendrick and Reading School Entrance Tests

 The purpose of registration is for your child to take the entrance test, not apply for a place at Kendrick School.
 Based on the results, you will still need to provide your child’s school preferences to your local authority on the Common Application Form (CAF).

-Online registration for the 2024 exam (for 2025 entry) opened on Wednesday 1st May on the website of Kendrick School and close at midnight on Monday 1st July 2024.
+Online registration for the 2025 exam (for 2026 entry) will open on Thursday 1st May on the website of Kendrick School and close at midight on Tuesday 1st July 2025.
+Applicants will be sent the test day arrangements and session time by email no later than Friday 18th July 2025.

 On Tuesday 7th February 2023, the Slough Consortium of Grammar Schools announced that from the 2023 exam, there would be no sharing of 11+ scores with other schools.
 Therefore, if your child is applying for both Kendrick and Slough, they child will need to sit both the Kendrick and Slough Consortium exams.